-Amanda has been with the SE Institute for over three years and has enjoyed watching her role with the organization grow.
+Amanda has been with SEI for over three years and has enjoyed watching her role with the organization grow.
 She is a mother of two rambunctious boys and spends her free time practicing photography and growing her vegetable garden.
 She is passionate about creating irresistible vegan comfort food, creative writing, and celebrating Christmas in July…. because once a year just isn't enough!

 Membership and Marketing Coordinator

 Outside of work, Madeline is either practicing yoga, listening to classic rock, or hiking with her dog.
 She graduated from Naropa University with a degree in Contemplative Psychology and Yoga Studies, with a concentration in Somatic Psychology.
 She is looking forward to beginning the SE™ trainings in order to deepen her knowledge of Somatic Experiencing ® and how trauma impacts the nervous system.